ASexuality

 ASexuality, and related identities such as greysexuality, demisexuality, and Aegosexuality, are not disorders!
 They are orientations!

 Wait wait wait?
 Greysexual?
 Demisexual?
 Aegowhatnow?
 What are those?
-Well, like all human experiences, sexuality is on a spectrum and a part of that spectrum includes the ACE family.
+Well, like all human experiences, sexuality is on a spectrum, and a part of that spectrum includes the ACE family.
 Asexuality isn't a one-size-fits-all identity after all!
 Many people fall under the asexual spectrum, also known as the ace spectrum (ace-spec), which includes a range of experiences related to sexual attraction.

-Asexual: A person experiences little or no sexual attraction to others
+Asexuals: experience little or no sexual attraction to others

-Demisexual: A person who experiences sexual attraction only after forming a strong emotional connection with someone.
+Demisexuals: experience sexual attraction only after forming a strong emotional connection with someone.

 1. Aromantic – Doesn’t experience romantic attraction